Near Pendleton in Anderson County, South Carolina — The American South (South Atlantic)

 — Submitted September 30, 2010, by Brian Scott of Anderson, South Carolina.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 29, 2008, by Brian Scott of Anderson, South Carolina.
-This page has been viewed 1,282 times since then.
+This page was last revised on December 11, 2019.
+It was originally submitted on July 29, 2008, by Brian Scott of Anderson, South Carolina.
+This page has been viewed 1,473 times since then and 62 times this year.
 Photos: 1. submitted on September 30, 2010, by Brian Scott of Anderson, South Carolina.
 2. submitted on July 29, 2008, by Brian Scott of Anderson, South Carolina. • Kevin W. was the editor who published this page.